 Project Status and Funding Source

-This project is funded by CIP 100600 and was awarded a Community Flood Preparedness Fund Grant.
+It was funded by CIP 100600 and was awarded a Community Flood Preparedness Fund Grant.

 • Installation of a manufactured treatment device (MTD) near the outfall at Jackson Street.